 cargo

 Manage Rust projects and their module dependencies (crates).
-Some subcommands such as cargo build have their own usage documentation.
+Some subcommands such as build have their own usage documentation.
 More information: <https://doc.rust-lang.org/cargo>.

 Install